rira-university/rira-contract-tomoz/README.md

 ```

 ## Baobab
-It will be revealed after the sale.
+* It will be revealed after the sale.

 ## Mainnet
-It will be revealed after the sale.
+* It will be revealed after the sale.

 ## Crosschain
-TODO
+* This will be supported later.